-The use of different population datasets had a negligible effect on exposure estimates for the huge river class.
-Large settlements tend to form around rivers of this size, and on coastlines where rivers of this size drain.
-Large urban areas are easily identifiable from remote sensing data, which means the population distribution (and resulting exposure estimates) for these urban centres show less variation between the datasets.
-Conversely, non-urban flood exposure estimates to smaller rivers show greater sensitivity to the choice of population layer.
-This is because the approach to non-urban population mapping between the three datasets differ.
-WorldPop, as mentioned previously, distributes administrative level census data across all 3 arcsecond pixels in order to mitigate the impacts of potential omission and commission errors in the settlement data.
-This approach leads to some overestimation in rural populations (Smith et al., 2019, Wardrop et al., 2018).
-GHS-POP, which distributes census data over Landsat identified settlements (and in non built-up areas distributes population at the census unit by areal weighting), tends to underestimate rural populations.
-(Liu et al., 2020, Leyk et al., 2019).
-HRSL's use of ultra-high resolution sattelite imagery has been shown in previous studies to accurately identify rural settlements (Tiecke, 2017, Smith et al., 2019).
+to the choice of population layer.
+This is because the approach to non-urban population mapping between the three datasets differs.
+WorldPop, as mentioned previously, distributes administrative-level census data across all 3 arcsec pixels in order to mitigate the impacts of potential omission and commission errors in the settlement data.
+This approach leads to some overestimation in rural populations (Smith et al., 2019; Wardrop et al., 2018).
+GHS-POP, which distributes census data over Landsat-identified settlements (and in nonbuilt-up areas distributes population at the census unit by areal weighting), tends to underestimate rural populations.
+(Liu et al., 2020; Leyk et al., 2019).
+HRSL's use of ultrahigh-resolution satellite imagery has been shown in previous studies to accurately identify rural settlements (Tiecke, 2017; Smith et al., 2019).
 However, the method of proportional allocation used to distribute the census data is relatively crude.
-Uncertainties in the underlying census data should also be considered, as the quality and detail of the data, as well as the frequency at which it is collected, varies significantly at the national level (Leyk et al., 2019).
+Uncertainties in the underlying census data should also be considered as the quality and detail of the data, as well as the frequency at which it is collected, vary significantly at the national level (Leyk et al., 2019).
 The three population datasets compared in this study share the same input census data (GPWv4) and therefore any associated census uncertainties are a common feature shared across the three datasets.